grafana/agent/docs/sources/static/configuration/agent-management.md

 ### grafana_agent_config

 This is a standard Grafana Agent [static mode configuration](https://grafana.com/docs/agent/latest/static/configuration/).
-Typically used to configure the server, remote_writes and other global configuration.
+Typically used to configure the server, remote_writes, and other global configuration.

 ### snippet_content